Dyme-Foundation/.github/profile/README.md

 Dyme tackles the challenge in three main areas necessary for a decentralized but standardized economic structure: democratic governance, decentralized management, and transparent economic structures and goals.

+## Ignite modules Dyme has built 🧙

+Dyme's largest contribution to the Cosmos community is an entirely new governance module.
+We will publish the code shortly.

+The codebase shifts from the stock Ignite "one token, one vote" to a "one wallet, one vote" model.
+This caused some understandable development headaches. ;-)

 <!--

 **Here are some ideas to get you started:**